-VoIP uses the same packet switch technology like the internet to power it.
+It uses the same packet switch technology as the internet to power it.
 When voice signals become data packets, they contain a portion and the address of the final location.

 These packets will then be sent via multiple hops to various servers until they reach their destination.
 These packets will then be reassembled in accordance with the instructions.
 The packets will then be transformed into voice signals which can then be heard by the person at the other end.

 Why connect VoIP and PSTN Networks

 It is clear that VoIP has a different technology than PSTN.
 VoIP calls can be made to any number, no matter what device it is.

 VoIP calls can also be made through a tablet, smartphone, or computer.
 Calls can be made for free or at very low prices as the data is not sent over the PSTN.

 Landline numbers remain functional today, so users will still need landlines to make calls.
 VoIP will not be available to everyone.
 Therefore, one person must use a landline for a call.